 Final product development anticipated to conclude at TRL 7.

-Transition Plan:
+Transition Plan.

 Overall, the ARCTICE transition seeks to replicate the transition planning used for Great Lakes ICECON from research to an operationally relevant tool.
 For the Great Lakes ICECON, the ADAC team established the ICECON algorithm and collaborated with Axiom Data Science to automatically obtain input source data, run the script, generate ICECON plots, and publish the plot at a server.
 USCG is able to download the ICECON plots direct from the server.
 In addition, through an agreement with USNIC, the ICECON plots are also transferred to USNIC to add to USNIC’s USCG D9 support data folder.
 This approach of using a third-party to run the script to generate ICECON plots and to only host the generated plots at USNIC is recommended by USNIC.

 For ARCTICE, while noting the USCG led Council of Experts will direct the transition focus and overall destination, the research team notes that a similar approach is desired.
 The ADAC team will work with Axiom Data Science to establish the operation for ARCTICE script and pursue an agreement with USNIC to host the generated ARCTICE data.
 In addition to USNIC, the Alaska Ocean Observing System based in Anchorage potentially serves as an alternate or replication of a USNIC destination.
 In addition to directions and guidance received from USCG D17 and other Council of Expert members, transition planning will need to account and gain input/product feedback from Alaska-based mariners who comprise the bulk of the maritime traffic in the U.S. Arctic waters.
-The research team also will explore deploying the app with staff onboard the CGC Healy or other ships that frequent areas of interest.
+The research team has also discussed this topic with USCG D17 during the project feasibility study last year and was recommend by D17 to develop a mobile app for ship-based ice observation data collection on CGC Healy (similar to the mobile app for and the data-collection practice of D9 in the GL ICECON project).
+This practice of data collection does not require separate missions by USCGS Healy.

-Potential programmatic risks to completion:
+Potential programmatic risks to completion.

 Overall, the remaining Great Lakes ICECON risks are extremely low.
 The project team assesses overall risks to ARCTICE project completion as medium.
 Generating a suitable environmental data feed to generate ARCTICE is a programmatic risk.
 Auto generation of Great Lakes ICECON is proving successful.
 ARCTICE is intended to also be an “auto-generated” decision support tool.
 If environmental data is not available to support the auto generation, a useful ARCTICE will not be produced.
 Researchers will reduce risk by seeking to leverage ADAC’s successful sea ice modeling protocol, the High-resolution Ice-Ocean Modeling and Assimilation System (HIOMAS) via transition destination at Axiom Data Sciences (the Alaska Ocean Observation System, a NOAA affiliate), which as an “on-demand” and approximately bi-weekly computational cycle to provide modeled data to a multiple sea ice users.
 In addition to HIOMAS, researchers can also potentially leverage Navy Research Lab’s similar Research team believes such data will prove invaluable to ARCTICE.